The Legal Assistance Office is a Tribal program of the Eastern Band of Cherokee Indians, under the Office of the Attorney General.

 Hali Jenkins, Legal Services Paralegal

 Hali began work with the EBCI Legal Assistance Office in May 2017.
 She is an enrolled member of the EBCI and resides on the Qualla Boundary in the Birdtown Community.
-She received her associate’s degree in paralegal technology in 2015 from Southwestern Community College in Sylva, NC.
+She received her A.A.S. in Paralegal Technology in 2015 from Southwestern Community College in Sylva, NC.
 In 2017, Hali became a North Carolina State Bar Certified Paralegal.
+Hali is expected to graduate from Western Carolina University in 2021 with a B.S. in Criminal Justice.

 P.O.
 Box 2280